ReplicatAudio/HackPad/README.md

 # HackPad
-Use your Novation Launchpad for whatever you can imagine.
+Allows you to easily "hack" your Novation Launchpad and use it for whatever you can imagine.
 This essentially turns your device into a 9x9 RGB macro keyboard.

 **README NEEDS UPDATE**